IBM/operator-collection-sdk/content/docs/operator-collection-sdk-vscode-extension/tutorial.md

 ## Install or Upgrade the IBM Operator Collection SDK
 ---
 You can install or update the IBM Operator Collection SDK from the extension for VS Code if necessary.
-If you're installing it for the first time from the extension, make sure the [install the specified requirements](/docs/ibm-operator-collection-sdk/installation/#requirements).
+If you're installing it for the first time from the extension, make sure to [install the specified requirements](/docs/ibm-operator-collection-sdk/installation/#requirements).

 ![Upgrade the IBM Operator Collection SDK](/images/vs-code-extension/tutorial-install-ocsdk.png)